AleksKislov/trad-chars-remover/README.md

 ### how to use

+1. `git clone git@github.com:AleksKislov/trad-chars-remover.git haha && cd haha`
-Use `node index input.txt` to start the script.
+2. `node index input.txt` to start the script.
 Output will be put inside `output.txt` file